 The Newsroom is the source for media looking for information about UHN or trying to connect with one of our experts for an interview.
 It’s also the place to find UHN media policies and catch up on our news stories, videos, media releases, podcasts and more.

 There are at UHN:

-The Geriatric Mental Health Outreach Team visits patients at the following long-term care homes in central Toronto:
+The Geriatric Mental Health Outreach Team visits residents at 10 long-term care homes in central Toronto.